nikspyratos/thecapegreek-site/source/index.blade.md

 ---
 ## Get in touch

-If you'd like to contact me, check the footer links on the bottom right.
+If you'd like to contact me, check the contact links on the top right.